Complex Regional Pain Syndrome

 CRPS can be limited to one limb or spread to others.

-There is no evidence that CRPS is caused by a structural disease, and symptoms have been successfully treated using the mindbody approach.
-This suggests that CRPS is likely caused by the brain, with possible involvement of the autonomic nervous system in cases with swelling or skin color changes.”
+There is no evidence that a structural disease causes CRPS, and symptoms have been successfully treated using the mindbody approach.
+This suggests that CRPS is likely caused by the brain, with possible involvement of the autonomic nervous system in cases with swelling or skin color changes.